emahuni/strapi-plugin-vitest/README.md

 #### `plugins.js|ts` Modifications

 Don't forget to enable the plugin in your test plugins' configuration.
 This plugin also cleans the DB based on configuration during tests startup.
-We did this to allow you to review your tests data after a run, since you can run a single test.
+This is done to allow you to review your tests data before/after each run, since you can run a single test.
 ```js
 module.exports = {
   vitest: {